Sonikak004/react-math-magicians/README.md

 ### Run tests

-To run tests, run the following command:

 To run tests, run the following command: `npm test`

 ### Deployment

-You can deploy this project using:

 You can deploy this project by using VS-code and injecting it to a browser through a local live server.